 |Evening||Study, reflection, free time|

-Move-in is Sunday, June 21.
-It will include an orientation session for you and your parents, a tour of the Lakeshore neighborhood, and a welcome dinner.
+Move-in is the first Sunday of the program.
+It will include an orientation session for you and your parents and a tour of the Lakeshore neighborhood.

 All meals (breakfast, lunch, and dinner) are included in the program cost.
 The first meal will be dinner on move-in day.